Measuring Economic Disparity

 -

-Rhonda V. SharpeCares' Act Round TwoOn Friday, I Tweeted that none of the news stories or reports I could find mentioned that White women were disproportionately represented in the unemployment numbers for April.
-A New York Times article and National Women’s Law Center fact sheet both focused on the share of unemployment that was women, 55%, and on the unemployment rate...
+Rhonda V. SharpeCARES Act Round TwoOn Friday, I Tweeted that none of the news stories or reports I could find mentioned that White women were disproportionately represented in the unemployment numbers for April.
+A New York Times article and National Women's Law Center fact sheet focused on the share of women's unemployment rate, 55%, and on the unemployment rate for...

 -